 • Overuse from high-impact sports such as soccer or running

 • Acute injury from a fall or motor vehicle accident

 • More common in middle-age adults and older

 • Pain and/or swelling in the inside of the foot and ankle

 • Sometimes pain is felt on the outside of the ankle if the foot has collapsed due to the heel bone shifting to a new position

 Diagnosis and treatment

-When diagnosed early most patients can be treated conservatively with rest, ice, anti-inflammatory medications (NSAIDS), orthotics, and/or physical therapy.
+When diagnosed early most patients with posterior tibial tendonitis can be treated conservatively with rest, ice, anti-inflammatory medications (NSAIDS), orthotics, and/or physical therapy.
 Your orthopedic surgeon will examine your foot and ankle and look for swelling, a change of shape in the foot, flexibility, and range of motion.
 Sometimes x-ray is used to confirm the diagnosis.
 If conservative treatment does not work, surgery may be necessary.
 The type of surgery depends on where the tendonitis is located and how much tendon is damaged.